nearform/react-animation/README.md

 You can apply these to your component styles like so:

 ```
-import { easings } from 'ui-animation-helpers'
+import { easings } from '@nearform/ui-animation-helpers'

 const style = {
   animation: `pop-in ${easings.easeOutExpo} 500ms forwards`